sholladay/hapi-doorkeeper/README.md

 #### providerParams(request)

 Type: `function`
+Default: Forward some query params from `/login` to Auth0

-An optional event handler where you can decide which query parameters to send to Auth0.
-Should return an object of key/value pairs that will be serialized to a query string.
+An optional event handler that receives an incoming request to the `/login` route and should return an object of query parameters to send to Auth0.
 See the [`providerParams` option](https://github.com/hapijs/bell/blob/master/API.md#options) in [bell](https://github.com/hapijs/bell) for details.

-By default, we forward any `screen` parameter passed to `/login`, so that you can implement "Log In" and "Sign Up" buttons that go to the correct screen.
-To set this up, modify your [Hosted Login Page](https://auth0.com/docs/hosted-pages/login#how-to-customize-your-login-page) and set Lock's [`initialScreen`](https://auth0.com/docs/libraries/lock/v11/configuration#initialscreen-string-) option to use the value of `config.extraParams.screen`.
-After that, visiting `/login?screen=signUp` will show the Sign Up screen instead of the Log In screen.
+By default, we forward `screen` as `screen_hint` and `user` as `login_hint`.
+Because Auth0's hosted login page has special behavior based on those parameters, if you visit `/login?user=jane@example.com`, then on the log in screen `jane@example.com` will be prefilled as the email address to log in with.
+Similarly, `/login?screen=signup` will cause the sign up page to display instead of log in.
+This makes it easy to implement "Log In" and "Sign Up" buttons on your website that go directly to the correct screen.

+For details on these parameters, see Auth0's documentation on the [New Universal Login Experience](https://auth0.com/docs/universal-login/new-experience).

 #### validateFunc(request, session)